stringer-rss/stringer/README.md

 Run the Javascript tests with `rake test_js` and then open a browser to `http://localhost:4567/test`.

-In development, stringer uses `sqlite` - there are issues with locking if you run background jobs at the same time as queries are being made via the web app.
-If you run into these, consider using `pg` locally.

 ## Getting Started

 To get started using Stringer for development simply run the following: